 M1.
 The Balancing Authority shall retain its FRS Form 1 to document that its Frequency Response Measure is equal to or more negative than its assigned Frequency Response Obligation as posted on the Frequency Bias Setting Report for the applicable period.

-A Balancing Authority may elect to fulfill its Frequency Response Obligation by participating as a member of a Reserve Sharing Group.

 Requirement 2